-The top priority of the MPPA’s legislative efforts is working to protect and ensure the longevity of MPORS, which offers members a 20 year retirement, regardless of the age at which you retire.
-This 20 year retirement was passed by the legislature in 1991, as is result of the lobbying efforts of MPPA. members of MPORS receive credit at 2.5% per year of service for each year they work with no cap on benefits.
+MPPA’s top legislative priority is working to protect and ensure the longevity of MPORS, which offers members a 20 year retirement, regardless of the age at which you retire.
+This 20 year retirement was passed by the legislature in 1991 as a result of the lobbying efforts of MPPA.
+Members of MPORS receive credit at 2.5% per year of service for each year they work with no cap on benefits.
 Members are vested after 5 years (MCA, Title 19, Chapter 10, Parts 1-12).
 MPPA’s lobbying efforts have not only resulted in the 20-year retirement, but have put in place the spousal benefit, DROP program, and other benefits for police officers.